Setting of The Internship

-University Hospital, a 350 bed facility, is the primary teaching hospital of the SUNY Upstate Medical University.
-University Hospital has long held the distinction of caring for the most seriously ill and injured in the state.
-It is a Level-I trauma center and features the region's only children's hospital, Golisano Childrens Hospital.
-University Hospital is also a NYS Designated Center for: Stroke, AIDS, Trauma, Burn, SAFE services, and Poison Control, and offers 77 unique specialty clinics.
-Its Diabetes Program is a NYS Center of Excellence and its Epilepsy Center is a Level 4, the highest designation possible.
+University Hospital is a 350 bed facility, and is the primary teaching hospital of the University.
+UH has long cared for many of the most seriously ill, injured, and economically disadvantaged, in New York state.
+It is a Level-I trauma center and features the region's only children's hospital, Golisano Children’s Hospital, as well as the new Upstate Cancer Center.
+University Hospital is also a New York State Designated Center for: Stroke, AIDS, Trauma, Burn, SAFE services, and Poison Control, and offers 77 unique specialty clinics.
+Its Diabetes Program (with which our psychology faculty are deeply involved) is a NYS Center of Excellence, and its Epilepsy Center is a Level 4, the highest designation possible.
 In keeping with the Upstate vision, Upstate continues to create new centers of excellence such as the recently added Upstate Golisano Children's Hospital, in addition to centers focused on cancer, breast care, cardiovascular care and open heart surgery, behavioral medicine, and stroke.
-University Hospital is a modern complex that houses a broad range of inpatient and outpatient services, plus laboratories and research facilities directly connected with Upstate Medical University.
-Inpatient services include a 24-bed psychiatric unit (opened in 1969) and an Acute Physical Medicine and Rehabilitation unit, both of which serve as training rotation sites for interns on the Adult Track of the internship.

-maintains a large medical and scientific library to which interns have full access.
-The general and specialized libraries of Syracuse University are also readily available.
-Interns have easy access to computer facilities and there is a networked computer in each intern office.
+Upstate Medical University maintains a large medical and scientific library to which interns have full access.
+The general and specialized libraries of Syracuse University, just up the hill, are also readily available.
 The Upstate Campus Activities Building provides a gym, swimming pool and facilities for other sports and social activities.
 The Campus Activities Board hosts social events throughout the year, including comedy hour, coffeehouse music series, and movie night.
 Syracuse University sponsors a variety of drama, film, lecture, music, and athletic programs.